mp3 Demo - Cimbalom - G. F. Händel - Praeludium

 Luthéal - photo by Matthias Keller

 Perhaps we should have called the library "The Original Prepared Piano" - because that is basically what the luthéal is.
 Although the term "prepared piano" has been coined by late 20th century figures such as avantgardist John Cage, they weren't exactly the first.
-Today's prepared pianos, especially in sample libraries - think of pianos plucked with a guitar pick - seem unusual, but they only rarely make sense in a performance.
 While the luthéal hasn't exactly been music for the masses yet, it might as well be, treasuring unique yet musical sounds to be explored by the curious and the willing.

 Luthéal levers - photo by Matthias Keller